 Freedcamp, as the name implies, is like a free version of Basecamp, and my project management suite of choice lately, especially for managing podcast’s weekly workflow.
 Freedcamp is great at allowing me to build checklists and templates, which I depend on for recurring items like the podcast.
 There’s also an emphasis on conversation, allowing comments on each task within each project, making it great for email replacement and organised reviewing of projects.
 With premium add-ons available, Freedcamp can become quite a full-featured package and replace a number of the individual titles you may use.
 Recent updates have introduced a more-visual interface like you see in Trello or KanbanFlow.
 More, I suspect, will come in time as the product matures and the development team grows.

-Google Apps/Drive is where I store the majority of my files for both Starship and The Busy Creator.
+G-suite (formerly Google Apps for Work) is where I store the majority of my files for both Starship and The Busy Creator.
 I use Google Sheets to track my projects and to keep an ongoing list of all my tools, techniques, and habits discussed in the podcast.
 Drive allows me to have access to files on all my devices, which is a huge bonus.
 Many small businesses and corporations alike will opt for Google Apps because it brings the Gmail interface to their own domain name, but this has never been a huge priority for me.
 Still, having email, documents, calendars, and shared storage all bundled together make it a great service.

 Also, if anyone is thinking about signing up, just leave a comment on this blog post and I can offer you a coupon.